Joanna-YJA/DvD_Dev/README.md

+** Before you open the java project, do the following first:
+1. Rename the pacakages
+2. Copy the specified large files below

 Large Files directories:
 - Download the following large files from https://drive.google.com/drive/folders/13XjkhbjHvpFLrzAp_mK9lkg2Ipfy1iwY, and place them in the specified directories below before opening the project